CommonRoad/commonroad-clcs/README.md

 Curvilinear coordinate frames (also Frenet frames) are a widely used representation in motion planning for automated vehicles.
 Curvilinear frames are aligned with a reference path and Cartesian points (x, y) are described by coordinates (s, d), where s is the arc length and d the lateral deviation to the reference path.
-This transformation can be performed via different projection methods [1] [2].
+The coordinate transformation is performed via a projection on the reference path for which different methods can be used [1] [2].

 <img src="docs/assets/animation.gif" alt="clcs" width="500"/>